Elektra (character): Creation

-Comics scholar P.L.
-Thomas points out that Elektra "presents many problems for a unified Marvel Universe because her origin and existence have been refashioned often despite her minor status."
+Comics scholar P. L. Thomas points out that Elektra "presents many problems for a unified Marvel Universe because her origin and existence have been refashioned often despite her minor status."
 Her different appearances often present very different characterizations for her or re-work her background in fragmented ways, even in the original stories about her written by Frank Miller.

-Elektra was created by Miller, who based the character's appearance on Lisa Lyon, a female bodybuilder.
+Elektra was created by Miller, who based the character's appearance on female bodybuilder Lisa Lyon.
 Miller and Janson also sometimes modeled her appearance on the actress Bo Derek.
+Miller initially named the character "Indigo" and intended the character to employ Japanese martial arts.
 Miller has said that he designed the character around Electra, a character in Greek tragedy, and the Electra complex theorized by Carl Jung.
-In an interview, Miller says that he was inspired by Sand Seref, a femme fatale character in Will Eisner's series, The Spirit; he says that he re-wrote the first appearance of Sand Seref, making it more harsh.
+In an interview, Miller says that the character was inspired by Sand Seref, a femme fatale character in Will Eisner's series, The Spirit, and that he had adapted Sand Seref's first appearance but made it harsher.
 Some critics have compared the character to Catwoman, who has a similar ambivalent relationship with Batman, although Elektra is portrayed as much more dangerous and violent.
 Another comics scholar, Daniel Binns, compares Elektra to Wonder Woman, who also has a complex backstory that has often been revised, links to Greek mythology, and a complex gender identity that combines strongly feminine characteristics with traditionally masculine activities.